Getting a Job in Australia on a Working Holiday Visa

 I have also always had a picture of myself on my CV, I think it’s really important for employers looking at your CV to put a face to the information they’re seeing and it can sometimes really make you stand out.
 It’s a small change that could make a big difference!

 It may come as a surprise to you but Australia is a pretty big place.
 The cities are really spread out and it’s not nearly as walkable as I expected it to be.
 I am based in Perth right now and am fully reliant on public transport.
 The public transport here is really good and easy to use but there are some major gaps.
 It pretty much just connects the CBD (what Aussies call the city centre) to the various suburbs but doesn’t actually connect many of the suburbs to each other without forcing you to take a ridiculously long detour.
-Cars are also very expensive and not really an affordable option for most backpackers, I know it’s definitely not for me.
+Cars are kind of an essential for Aussie life, especially is Perth.
+But they are expensive and not really an affordable option for most backpackers, I know it’s definitely not for me.
 So before you start your search think about where you’re going to be based and where you will be able to actually get to every day for work with the transport available to you.

 Once you’ve prepared your CV and a good email template and decided what area to look in it’s time to turn to the map.
 Search in your area for, in my case, restaurants, bars, cafes, and shops that you can easily travel to and check out their websites: are they advertising for staff on their website and can you apply; is there an email you can get in touch with; if you can’t find an email look at their instagram or facebook, is there anything on there or maybe you can just message them.
 The key to this is to be shameless and relentless!
 This is not a time to start being shy or embarrassed, you never know what could come out of it.

 It can also be a good idea to go into places and speak to them in person.
-However, when I did this I either wasn’t able to speak to any manager or was directed to send an email to the address I’d already contacted.
+However, when I did this I either wasn’t able to speak to a manager or was directed to send an email to the address I’d already contacted.
 I walked away feeling like I’d been out and about in the heat all day and putting in so much effort to end up in the same position I was before I left the house.
+It just wasn’t worth the effort for me and I was able to reach a lot more people by simply emailing or messaging.
+That being said, I do know people who have got jobs by just walking in and asking for one so if you are better with people face-to-face, then go for it!

 Looking for a job is not easy and sending thousands of emails and applying for thousands of jobs to not hear anything can be pretty disheartening so stay positive and try not to dwell on it too much.
 The right thing will happen for you at the right time!

-- Realise all this advice is the opposite of what you should do and is merely my attempt at improving my chances by making everything else do the wrong thing.
+Realise all this advice is the opposite of what you should do and is merely my attempt at improving my chances by making everyone else do the wrong thing.
 Or is it… Or was that a double bluff… Or a triple…